lslumass/HyRes_GPU/README.md

 ```

 ****
-run.py is the simplified script for running simulation, but [HyresBuilder](https://github.com/wayuer19/HyresBuilder) is needed.
+run.py is the simplified script for running simulation.
    **Usage**:
    ```
    python run.py -h